Estate Planning: Five Reasons to Update Your Plan

 1. Marriage Status Change

-When your marital status changes, so should your estate plan.
-If you are a newlywed, you should update your plan to help protect your assets and family legacy.
+If you are a newlywed, you should update your plan to include your new spouse and help protect your assets and family legacy.

 2. New Family Member

 A comprehensive estate plan should account for the birth or adoption of children.
-After designating a legal guardian, set up a trust to preserve your assets and ensure your children's inheritance is distributed according to your wishes.
+After designating a legal guardian, it can be wise to set up a trust to preserve your assets and ensure your children's inheritance is distributed according to your wishes.
+Similarly, if you aim to provide funds to support grandchildren or other relatives (nephews, nieces and so forth), you may want to adapt your plan to reflect their arrival as well.

 3. Assets or Liabilities Change